Lummelunda/ai/README.md

 Responsibility determines _who_ owns outcomes.

-Structure determines _whether delegation works at all_.

-This is where the framework expanded.
+Structure strongly influences _how reliably delegation works_.

 Clear responsibility is necessary, but not sufficient.
-Reliable collaboration also requires discipline in how information is shaped, separated, and provided to the model depending on the task being delegated.
+In practice, reliable collaboration also depends on how information is shaped, separated, and provided to the model for the task at hand.

+As the framework evolved, a third need became explicit.

+Even with clear responsibility and better structure, work still degraded when collaboration remained implicit.
+What was missing was a way to translate principles into repeatable behaviour: when judgement re-enters, how tasks are sequenced, and how humans and AI take turns without blurring roles.

-The framework therefore consists of two complementary parts:
+The framework therefore consists of three complementary parts:

-- **Agency and responsibility**, which defines what humans must always retain and where delegation is legitimate.
+- **Agency Principles**, which define what humans must always retain and where delegation is legitimate.

-- **Context architecture**, which defines how information must be structured so AI reasoning remains reliable rather than drifting or over-generalising.
+- **Context Principles**, which describe how information structure influences reliability and failure modes.

+- **Operational Companion**, which translates both into practical working patterns.